DarioAlessioR/Blogproject/README.md

 ## Getting Started

-Get a local copy by clonning this repo.

-To run the code please use the "Code Runner" VSCode extension or ruby main.rb in the terminal.
+To get a local copy of this project clone this repository or download the Zip folder: git clone https://github.com/DarioAlessioR/Blogproject.git

+In the root directory run: gem install bundler

+Then run: bundle install

+Run ruby app in the Command Line: rails s

+To run test cases in the command line type: rspec spec

 ## Built With:
 Major languages: HTML, CSS, JavaScript, Ruby, Postgresql, Ruby on Rails